xactai/ELI-ALPR/README.md

 ## Dependencies.
 To run the application, you need to have:
-- A member of the Jetson family, like a Jetson Nano or Xavier.<br>
 - OpenCV 64-bit installed.
 - Darknet ([the Alexey version](https://github.com/AlexeyAB/darknet)) installed.
 - MongoDB, Node.js and JSON for C++ installed.